TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

    The board to be programmed MUST be closest to the power connector and the Ozy board in the NEXT slot.
    Turn the power on to your Atlas bus.

-6. To program Mercury run the batch file Program-Mercury-EPCS16.bat, select which version of Mercury code you wish to load and look at the output, there should be no errors.
+6. To program Mercury run the batch file Program-Mercury-EPCS16.bat, select which version of the Altera Quartus programmer code you are using and the Mercury code you wish to load and look at the output, there should be no errors.
    It takes approximately 1 minute to load the EPCS16.

-   To program Penelope run the batch file Program-Penelope-EPCS4.bat, select which version of Penelope code you wish to load and look at the output, there should be no errors.
+   To program Penelope run the batch file Program-Penelope-EPCS4.bat, select which version of the Altera Quartus programmer code you are using and the Penelope code you wish to load and look at the output, there should be no errors.
    It takes approximately 15 seconds to load the EPCS4.

 7. Power cycle the supply to the Atlas bus.